GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 ## Stratified/importance-sampling (with uniform sampling of magnitude-bins)

-Although Stratified/importance-sampling can be comined with non-uniform sampling of magnitude-bins, we first illustrate the technique using uniform sampling.
+Although Stratified/importance-sampling can be combined with non-uniform sampling of magnitude-bins, we first illustrate the technique using uniform sampling.